-In addition to implementing the above measures, the Community Engagement Team will report the potential cluster to the LACDPH Acute Communicable Disease Control (ACDC) Education Sector Team immediately by submitting an online report to: http://www.redcap.link/lacdph.educationsector.covidreport or by submitting the line list to ACDC-Education@ph.lacounty.gov .
+In addition to implementing the above measures, the Community Engagement Team will report the potential cluster to the LACDPH Acute Communicable Disease Control (ACDC) Education Sector Team within one business day via email at: ACDC-Education@ph.lacounty.gov or by calling (888) 397-3993 or (213) 240-7821.
 If the LACDPH Acute Communicable Disease team determines that these cases meet the criteria for an outbreak, LACDPH will send a public health investigator to coordinate next steps.

-An outbreak may be determined when there are at least three confirmed cases within 14 days in a group that is epidemiologically linked (epi-linked).
+An outbreak for PreK-12 schools is determined to be at least three confirmed cases within 14 days in a group that is epidemiologically linked (epi-linked).
 The group can be a classroom, school event, extracurricular, team, club, transportation.
 The infected persons must have been present in the same setting during the same time while infectious.
 Outbreak criteria may be different in other District settings.